 How to access and print an invoice

-Circulation tax invoices were supposed to be available online at TAXISnet via gsis.gr as of November 4, 2013 but (as I predicted) it was delayed to November 11. *Note that the Ministry of Finance has not changed the date from 2012 to 2013, but the link is correct and friends and readers report that the system is working.
+Circulation tax invoices are available online at TAXISnet via gsis.gr as of early November each year, though there is typically a delay due to the system not being ready. *Note that the Ministry of Finance has not changed the date from 2012, but the link is correct and friends and readers report that the system is working.

 2. Press the blue ‘ΕΙΣΟΔΟΣ‘ button.